hick97/reason-react-example/README.md

 # reason-react-example
-An introductory approach about ReasonML, ReactReason &amp; ReScript
+An introductory approach about ReasonML, ReasonReact &amp; ReScript